Ticketmaster Cancels The "Ticketmaster Affiliate" Program

-One of Broadway's biggest ticket sellers ends its affiliate commission program - But at what cost to Ticketmaster and its clients ?
+One of Broadway's biggest ticket sellers ends its affiliate commission program - But at what cost to Ticketmaster and its clients and partners?

-Ticketmaster, the ticketing giant that dominates the event ticketing market, handles everything from the hottest concerts to the biggest Broadway shows.
-Ticketmaster processes these ticket orders by phone, over the internet, and in-person at special kiosks.
+Ticketmaster, the ticketing giant that dominates the event ticketing market and also handles ticketing for everything from the hottest concerts to the biggest Broadway shows, has made a dramatic change to their operation of their affiliate program - by canceling it.
+Ticketmaster processes ticket orders by phone, over the internet, and in-person at special kiosks.
 In order to expand its reach, Ticketmaster has depended on an online affiliate program that pays companies that pass ticket sales through to them from their web sites.
 Ticketmaster granted its affiliates approximately 1-3% commission on any ticket sales resulting from the link.

 Ticketmaster Dismantles Its Affiliate Program Through buyat (A division of Digital Window Ltd)

 In the summer of 2010, Ticketmaster affiliates received an unexpected email announcing that they were making cuts to the Ticketmaster affiliate program, including discontinuing its relationship with affiliates and no longer providing commissions on ticket pre-sales.
 This announcement turned out to be the foreshadowing of a much bigger blow.
 On October 7, 2010, affiliates received an email informing them that the affiliate program was being discontinued completely ... as of October 15.
 With barely over a week's notice, many affiliates were stunned.
 Though Ticketmaster is apparently still allowing a few of its largest affiliates (who are actual sponsors) in on the program, it has otherwise completely discontinued all ticket sales affiliate programs.